 Just like EMTs, paramedics belong to a class of emergency medical personnel.
 Of the four categories, paramedics belong to the highest level.

-Not only do you need to complete an advanced program to become a paramedic, certified paramedics are also able to complete more complex emergency medical procedures such as administering drugs and inserting IV lines.
+Not only do you need to complete an advanced program to become a paramedic, but certified paramedics can also complete more complex emergency medical procedures such as administering drugs and inserting IV lines.

 EMT vs Paramedic - The Similarities

-Yes, there are quite a handful of significant differences between EMTs and paramedics, but there are also a few similarities too.
+Yes, there are quite a handful of significant differences between EMTs and paramedics, but there are also a few similarities.
 Below are some of the most notable.

-- Non-Invasive Interventions - There are lots of medical interventions that an EMT cannot attempt.
-But at the basic level both EMTs and Paramedics can both perform non-invasive procedures on scene such as administering CPR and oxygen.
+• Non-Invasive Interventions - There are many medical interventions that an EMT cannot attempt.
+But at the primary level, EMTs and Paramedics can perform non-invasive procedures on the scene, such as administering CPR and oxygen.

-- Patient Transportation - After stabilizing an emergency patient, both EMTs and paramedics can take charge of transporting victims to an appropriate hospital.
+• Patient Transportation - After stabilizing an emergency patient, EMTs and paramedics can take charge of transporting victims to an appropriate hospital.

-- Recertification - EMTs typically have to renew their certifications every two years.
-To renew and get recertified, they are expected to take cognitive examinations or complete continuing education programs.
-The same goes for paramedics who must also get recertified every two years.
+• Recertification - EMTs typically have to renew their certifications every two years.
+They must take cognitive examinations or complete continuing education programs to restore and get recertified.
+The same goes for paramedics, who must also get recertified every two years.

 EMT vs Paramedic - The Differences